Sam-Dragon/interview/java-questions/easy/direct-questions.md

   - Deadlock
   - Sleep infinitely

-21. If method return value, is it necessary to consume / read ?
+21. If method return value, is it necessary to consume / read ? <br>
 A.  Not necessary

 22. Is String a class (OR) datatype ? <br>